 I have done some research on different cities and resorts, somehow I ended up choosing the resort in Nellim; because it is packaged (room, meals, 4 days of daily activities), the price is reasonable, and the flight time suits me.
 It could be a little bit cheaper if you book everything separately; however, trust me, it won’t worth the hassle, the total cost for the same activities would end up similar – no matter you book a package, or separately.
 Besides, you could contact the resort and customize your daily activities, usually, the hotel staff would be happy to cope with your requests.

 I didn’t make a bad choice after all.
 For the 5 days, I had a great time in the secluded resort, had fun in the daily activities and knew some new people.
 The facilities were clean and the food was yummy.
 (Besides, just sign up for the Sauna room and relax after a day of activities)

-As I heard, some Japanese group tour is super-organized.
-They travelled in groups in the large coach bus and the group would take them to somewhere high for a better chance to see the lights.
-I wondered is there any group tour like that for non-Japanese?
+- As I heard, some Japanese group tour is super-organized.
+They traveled in groups in the large coach bus and the group would take them to somewhere high for a better chance to see the lights.
+I wondered if there any group tour like that for non-Japanese?

 Tip for taking photos of Northern Lights: